calimero-archive/docs/docs/tutorial/bridging-ft-token.md

 near call wrap.testnet near_deposit --args '{}' --accountId $CALLER_ACCOUNT_ID --amount 10 --gas 300000000000000
 ```

-## Viewing the balance on NEAR testnet
+## Step 11:  Viewing the balance on NEAR testnet

 After swapping your tokens, you can check your balance on the NEAR Testnet using the following method: